Frequently Asked Questions About PML Products

 Which transmission pan or differential cover will fit my vehicle?

 Q: I'm interested in buying a part for my vehicle.
-I've browsed your website, and reviewed the vehicle cross reference table.
-I'm still not sure which differential or transmission I have.
+I've browsed your website.
+But I'm still not sure which differential or transmission I have.
 Can you help me identify the correct one?

 How much oil do I need?

 Q: How much oil do I need to buy when I'm ready to install one of your transmission pans or differential covers?

 A: Consult the owners manual (or service manual if you have one) for your vehicle.
 It should list the amount of oil needed when draining and refilling the transmission or differential.
 The added capacity beyond stock for each of our parts is listed on the website in the text next to the picture of the part.
 Add this amount to what your manual says you need for refill with the stock parts.